 Presently 3D CNNs have not been used to interpret LiDAR data for forest inventory; however there are examples of their use in other fields.
 One study implemented a 3D CNN for use in airborne LiDAR to identify helicopter landing zones in real time [36].
 Others have used them in conjunction with terrestrial LiDAR to map obstacles for autonomous cars [37, 38].
 One common application has been to identify malignancies using 3D medical scans [39-41].
 Several studies have also used 3D CNNs for household object detection [42-44].

-The goal of this study is to adapt common 2D CNN implementations to scan the 3D volumetric pixels, or voxels, derived from a LiDAR point cloud to estimate biomass, tree count, and the percent of needleleaf .
+The goal of this study is to adapt common 2D CNN implementations to scan the 3D volumetric pixels, or voxels, derived from a LiDAR point cloud to estimate aboveground biomass, tree count, and the percent of needleleaf stems.
 Several CNN architectures were adapted, beginning with the least complex (LeNet) [27], and working towards deeper, more contemporary architectures (Inception V3) [45].
 We compare these architectures against one another, noting performance with model complexity and type.
 The best performing CNNs were then tested against random forest models trained using THM.

 2. Materials and Methods